 \ These shares are held by Allied Properties Resources Limited and its associate Eurogold Limited.
 Eurogold Limited is 36.37% indirectly owned by Allied Properties (H.K.)
-Limited, which is an intermediate holding company of Allied Properties Resources Limited.
-The ultimate holding company of Allied Properties Resources Limited is Allied Group Limited, a company in which Mr SH Lee (together with others as trustees of the Lee and Lee Trust) has an interest of 54.24%.
+Limited, which is an intermediate holding company of Allied Properties Resources Limited is Allied Group Limited, a company in which Mr SH Lee (together with others as trustees of the Lee and Lee Trust) has an interest of 54.24%.
 Accordingly, Mr SH Lee is taken to have a relevant interest in the 70,697,899 shares held by Allied Properties Resources Limited and Eurogold Limited.

-12. Share Options
+12. SHARE OPTIONS